Scoo0ps/VinMonitor/README.md

 # VinMonitor
 A C# Software which provides an interface to display Vinted announces searched by the user using Vinted API.
-VinMonitor help the user to be quicker than other users by loading new announces slightly before the Vinted website.
+VinMonitor helps the user be faster than others by loading new announcements slightly before they appear on the Vinted website.

 Features : searches with keywords such as brand, pricerange, or condition of the item through the whole Vinted website.